► First proper look at production ID.4

 ► Launching later in 2020

-More about Volkswagen's electric plans
+Volkswagen's electric car plans revealed

 Up front there’s a familiar look to the ID.3 with slim lights that sweep into a light bar across a small grille, but does look a little less futuristic than the company’s debut car.
 The ID.4 looks more like a traditional SUV – probably a smart move that could ensure a lot of buyers are tempted by it when it does arrive.